sums will set you free

 Tiling of this type is useful to teach a child about distance and estimating distance.
 In the picture above, you will see a tape measure in the inserted picture, in this case each tile measuring 40 cm.
 Thus five tiles is two metres, and, therefore, fifty times five tiles [250 tiles] is one hundred metres [100 m].
 The person can guess at how far twenty metres or one hundred metres would be, and then check by counting the tiles.

 There are many other ways that you can learn to estimate distance, for example, by checking the milometer on a car, or the distance of running or other race tracks.

 As you will see the Tour de France cyclists ended the day at a lower height than that at which they started.
 Notice that the height numbers start at 1213 and, eventually, the cyclists finish at 425 metres.
 The numbers are relativised to a notional sea level (remember that the tide comes in and the tide goes out).
 Continue walking downhill as you reach the sea edge and you could easily become wet, or you could turn round and reverse your steps to go back up hill.

 Zero is often chosen for convenience, forward and you will become wet, while the ground floor is often the best way to leave a building!

 In the next diagram, the start point has been relabelled as zero, and the rest of the heights matched to that level.

 The problem is to keep books balanced, and to be very careful to know what you mean by the numbers that you are using.
 After all, the borrower actually has the money and can use it for a while when running a business enterprise.
-Meanwhile, the lender, who cannot use that money at the moment, commonly charges interest (more on this later).
+Meanwhile, the lender, who cannot use that money at the moment, commonly charges interest (more on this at this linked sums page).

 A central idea of mathematics is balance, used in keeping accounts, and a myriad of other matters.